intel/neural-compressor/docs/source/tuning_strategies.md

 - **Stage I**.
 Default quantization

-    In this stage, it tries to quantize OPs with default quantization configuration which is consistent with the framework behave.
+    In this stage, it tries to quantize OPs with the default quantization configuration which is consistent with the framework behavior.

 - **Stage II** Apply all recipes